dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 the Nords developed Ragnarok, which is one of many apocalypse myths of world culture.

-IMO: the Nords along with the rest of Europe compromised and agreed to surpress their pagan history for a united, geopolitically defensible Europe.
+The Nords along with the rest of Europe compromised and agreed to surpress their pagan history for a united, geopolitically defensible Europe.
 But what Ragnarok represents is a literal return of the pagan gods at the antipated culmination of human history thus far: